 The Windfall Elimination Provision: Only applies to individuals who are entitled to a Social Security benefit based on their own work history AND have a pension from work where they did not pay Social Security tax.
 See my article with an easy explanation HERE.

-The Government Pension Offset: Only applies to individuals who are entitled to a Social Security benefit as a survivor or spouse AND have a pension from work where they did not pay Social Security tax.
+The Government Pension Offset: Only applies to individuals who are entitled to a Social Security benefit as a survivor or spouse AND have a pension from a federal, state or local government employer where they did not pay Social Security tax.

 How The GPO Works

 The mechanics of the Government Pension Offset (GPO) are really simple.
 If you have a pension from non-covered governmental employment (no Social Security tax paid),your survivor’s or spousal benefit from Social Security will be reduced by an amount equal to two-thirds of your gross pension.

 For example, let’s consider the case of Ann.
 She worked as a schoolteacher for 30 years and her husband was an accountant.
 Her years teaching were spent in Texas, one of the 15 states where teachers are not covered by Social Security.
 When she retired, she began receiving her Texas teachers retirement pension of $3,000 per month.
 Her husband also retired and filed for his Social Security benefits of $2,200 per month.
 Sadly, her husband passed away a short two years later.

 She was devastated by his passing and it didn’t help to find out that she would not continue to receive his full Social Security benefit.
 Instead, the Government Pension Offset kicked in and reduced the survivor’s benefit down to a measly $200 per month.

 Some would say that’s not necessarily fair.
 I think they have a valid point.
 Why?
 The GPO only applies because of Ann’s chosen profession!
 This is effectively a penalty for public service.
 If she would have worked as an accountant instead, she would have been eligible to receive the full $2,200 per month.

 Your Filing Age and the Government Pension Offset